 Additional funding will be available to scholars for academic-related travel (up to three trips) within Indonesia.
 Each trip must have an academic focus, such as visiting an academic institution, and must include lectures or other academic programs.
 Each trip and academic program must be approved by the Commission prior to travel.
 Commission staff can assist with contacts at other institutions.

 Fulbright scholars are also encouraged to do engagement projects with their host institutions during their grants.
 Projects approved by the commission will receive funding.

 As conditions allow, Fulbright Scholars in the East Asia and Pacific (EAP) region may have the opportunity to apply for funds to support short-term (3-14 days) travel to other countries in the EAP region for activities such as lectures, workshops, graduate or faculty seminars, master classes or recitals, curricular advising, or panel presentations.
 EAP Regional Travel Program funding covers transportation only.
 Regional Travel Program activities/host sites should not be included in the initial Fulbright application.
 Scholars may start the process of seeking out invitations for short-term activities in other EAP countries once notified that they have been selected for a Fulbright grant but will only be able to apply for travel program funds, conditions permitting, once they have actively started their Fulbright grant in their host country.
 Scholars on Flex grants are not eligible for the regional travel grant.

-A letter of invitation is not required.
-Placement will be done through consultations with Indonesian Ministry of Education, Culture, Research and Technology.
+A letter of invitation is optional.
+Placement will be finalized through consultations with Indonesian Ministry of Education, Culture, Research and Technology.
 Based on the consultations, AMINEF will help to contact and determine suitable host institutions for selected candidates.

 All teaching will be in English.
 Proficiency in Indonesian language is not required.